Kim Kardashian Gets Love From Fans at Kanye West's Jesus Is King Premiere

 "I get love too lol," she wrote on her Instagram Story, alongside a video.

-The crowd also changed her sister Kourtney Kardashian's name.
+The crowd also chanted her sister Kourtney Kardashian's name.

 "Kourtney too!"
 Kim wrote.